 Now you are ready to begin granting options.

 Here’s what you need to do to grant options to selected recipients.

 prepare your directors’ resolutions

-Each time you want to grant options, you should ask your corporate secretary to prepare a new set of directors’ resolutions in writing, approving the grant of the specific number of options, the recipient, the exercise price, the vesting schedule, and the issue of shares on exercise of the options.
+Each time you want to grant options, you should ask your corporate secretary to prepare a new set of directors’ resolutions in writing, approving the grant of options to a specific recipient (or list of recipients).

 update your option register

-Internally, you should also be keeping an option register, which is a record of all the options the company has granted, their vesting schedules, expiry dates, and exercise dates.
+Internally, you should also be keeping an option register, which is a record of all the options the company has granted, the vesting schedules, expiry dates, and exercise dates.

 If an option holder wants to exercise their options, the first thing to do is check whether those options have vested in accordance with the option holder’s vesting schedule and have not expired under the ESOP rules.

 If the options have vested, the option holder should deliver an exercise notice to the company.
 Our template rules include a template exercise notice that can be used for this.
-If you’re using our template rules, the process for exercising options is set out in Rule 5.3 as follows:
+If you’re using our template rules, the process for exercising options is set out in Rule 5.3.

-The process to set up an ESOP is not too difficult once you’ve drafted the rules, and your company secretary should be able to prepare all the necessary resolutions.
+Setting up an ESOP is not too difficult once you have a set of ESOP rules that you are happy with.
+In most cases. your company secretary will be able to prepare all the necessary resolutions pretty efficiently.